 In Kamloops, your health and safety is our priority.
-From wide-open spaces to uncrowded trails and patio dining, we’re ready to welcome you, your family and friends this summer.
+From wide-open spaces to uncrowded trails and patio dining, we’re ready to welcome you, your family and friends when it is safe to do so.

 To help you prepare for your trip, we’ve provided a list of just a few ways we're planning to keep you, our staff and community healthy.

 Kamloops’ 5 breweries are now open and guest safety is their top priority.
 Tables have been spaced out with 2 metres between groups both inside and on the patio.
 Hand sanitizer is available for guests to use upon arrival.
 Whether it’s a pint of Saison at Iron Road Brewing or a Peppered Ale at The Noble Pig Brewhouse, you can once again enjoy a cold glass of local craft beer this summer.
-Bright Eye Brewing has also implemented temperature checks for employees prior to their shift and created a scannable digital menu in addition to their paper menus.
+Bright Eye Brewing has created a scannable digital menu in addition to their paper menus.

 The Thompson Valley wine region is home to four wineries that offer award-winning bright wines with expansive views from the tasting rooms.
 Indulge in outdoor tastings on the patio at Harper’s Trail Winery, Monte Creek Ranch Winery, and Privato Vineyard & Winery.
 Harper’s Trail offers pre-poured wine tastings in their outdoor lounge to ensure their tasting ambassadors can share their exceptional knowledge of wines from a safe distance.